grant-humphries/dev-near-light-rail/README.md

 As of 5/18/2014 this phase of the project can't be automated with arcPy (only ArcObjects), see [this post](http://gis.stackexchange.com/questions/59971/how-to-create-network-dataset-for-network-assistant-using-arcpy) for more details, if this functionality becomes available I plan to implented it as my ultimate goal is to have a single shell script that runs this entire process and this is one of my only remaining hurdles

-1. In ArcMap right click the OpenStreetMap shapefile created in the last step (called osm_foot.shp) and select 'New Network Dataset', this will launch a wizard that configures the network dataset
+1. In ArcMap right-click the OpenStreetMap shapefile created in the last step (called osm_foot.shp) and select 'New Network Dataset', this will launch a wizard that configures the network dataset
-2. In the next screen use the default name for the file
+2. On the next screen use the default name for the file
 3. Keep default of modeling turns
 4. Click 'Connectivity' and change 'Connectivity Policy' from 'End Point' to 'Any Vertex', **this step is very important as routing will not function properly without it.**
 5. Leave Z-input as 'None'